telescopeѲptics.net ▪▪▪▪ CONTENTS

 φ2 = (2πφL)2 = 1.03(D/r0)5/3 (52)

-in rad2, with φL being the RMS phase deviation in units of the wavelength.
-Thus, the long-exposure RMS phase error
+in rad2, with φL being the RMS wavefront deviation in units of the wavelength.
+Thus, the corresponding long-exposure RMS wavefront error

 with the wavelength λ corresponding to that used to calculate the value of r0 (Eq.
 55).
 This wavefront error has two main components: (1) tilt, resulting in random image motion, and (2) roughness, resulting in structural disintegration of the diffraction pattern.
-For large apertures, the tilt component is dominant; short-exposure wavefront error - with "short exposure" defined as sufficiently short to eliminate image motion - reduces to the phase RMS error for roughness to:
+Tilt component is dominant; as above table shows (j3), it makes 87% of the variance, and 64% of the RMS error.
+Short-exposure wavefront error - with "short exposure" defined as sufficiently short to eliminate image motion, i.e. the tilt error component - reduces to the RMS error due to wavefront roughness:

 Home | Comments